AyuubMohamud/Biriq/README.md

 - Make divider and multiplier out of pipe (done)
 - Add in timeout wait (done)
 - Fix RAS (done)
-- Fix the load pipeline, and improve non-blocking cache (done, but needs more testing)
+- Fix the load pipeline, and improve non-blocking cache (done)
-- Add in coherent I/O by means of a port into the data cache (complete)
+- Add in coherent I/O by means of a port into the data cache (needs more testing)
+- Make LUI run on both Integer Ports.
 - Optimise multiplier
 - Add configurable PMAs
 - Add PMP for NAPOT only with >1024 byte granules
 - Add atomic instructions for both IO and non IO regions
 - Make dcache/icache more bus agnostic to enable different bus implementations (AXI, AHB, Wishbone)
 - Make more parameters configurable
-- Add in supervisor mode.

 This core supports a regular TileLink Uncached Heavyweight bus at 32-bit data width, and 32-bit address width.

 This core is licenced under the CERN OHL v2.0 - Weakly Reciprocal.